-GNURadio, for example, supports the tunneling of signals natively via ZeroMQ, so the entry barrier is fairly low and the players could focus on the real challenge.
-For the same reason, we may provide VMs to support the GNURadio toolchain, as setting it up can be a time consuming process and is not relevant to the core of the challenge.
+GNURadio natively supports the tunneling of signals via ZeroMQ, so that the players can focus on the real challenge: reverse engineer the protocols without bothering the distribution of the signals.
+For the same reason, we provide ready-to-use scripts to remotely access the radio streams, as setting up the GNURadio toolchain is time consuming and is not relevant to the core of the challenge.

-Participants are also welcome to use Software Defined Radio (SDR) equipment to interact directly with RF signals over the air.
+Participants are also welcome to use Software Defined Radio (SDR) equipment to interact directly with RF signals over-the-air.